ArthegaAsdweri/WoW-5e-RPG/core-rules/world-of-warcraft-5e-rpg.md

 indebted to them for giving you a second chance at life, or are you angry that they took you away from your eternal rest?

 Death knights often have terrible stories to tell that ended with their deaths.
 Consider your story before your death—if you were once a paladin, consider the oath you took.
 Do you remember it?
 Do you choose to follow those tenets again, or forsake your paladin teachings and follow a new path?
 If you were a noble or important member of your society, how do you cope with their expectations and your role?
-What evils have you committed under the Lich King‘s dominion?
+What evils have you committed under the Lich King’s dominion?
 Have you committed crimes that you secretly approve of, such as the murder of a noble who let you down in your old life, or lethally ending rivalries in life?
 Have you been commanded to use your power to raise the dead, and have you had a choice in raising anyone you once knew?

 Also, consider if and how you will attempt to reintegrate with society; most citizens of Azeroth fear and suspect the intentions of death knights, and might try to sabotage their acceptance.
 Have you